 We believe that we have a strong global intellectual property position anchored by our matrix of patents directed to proprietary AXA Candidates, technology, AXA Development Platform, related manufacturing processes and technology, unique formulations, and knowledge about amounts, uses and features established as standards for AXA Candidates.
 As for our AXA Candidates, AXA Development Platform, and the processes we develop and commercialize, in the normal course of business, we pursue, as appropriate, patent protection or trade secret protection relating to compositions, methods of use, treatment of indications, dosing, formulations and methods of manufacturing.
-As of January 25, 2019, our AXA Candidate-related patent portfolio consisted of 17 patent families, 27 U.S. pending patent applications (including provisional applications), and 13 pending patent applications in jurisdictions outside of the United States (including PCT applications) that, in many cases, are counterparts to the foregoing U.S. patent applications.
+As of February 14, 2019, our AXA Candidate-related patent portfolio consisted of 18 patent families, 22 U.S. pending patent applications (including provisional applications), and 13 pending patent applications in jurisdictions outside of the United States (including Patent Cooperation Treaty, or PCT, applications) that, in many cases, are counterparts to the foregoing U.S. patent applications.
 To date all of our patent rights are owned by us.
 Our objective is to continue to expand our portfolio of patent applications to protect our AXA Candidates and certain aspects of our AXA Development Platform, manufacturing processes, formulations, and insights into amounts, uses, and features of AXA Candidate composition.